 One of the things that makes Tots Tea Rooms special though is the variety of organised activities for the children, especially in school holidays.
 Our children have enjoyed sand art, messy play, rock pool fun (see photo below) and cookery – to name just a few of the activities on offer.
-Emma has also branched out into children’s parties and other events; just this last weekend she hosted our Baby Shower for family and friends.
+They have also branched out into children’s parties and other events; for example, before Pollyanna was born we held our Baby Shower there.

 Naomi is there more often than I am, but occasionally I take work with me or simply pop in and enjoy good coffee – yes, there’s a proper coffee machine before you ask.
-Emma also has free Wi-Fi for customers.
+There is also free Wi-Fi for customers.